 Who’s putting Habitat III on?

-As a formal conference in October 2016, Habitat III and its intended outcomes have been requested by the U. N. General Assembly, the United Nations’ most representative body.
+As a formal conference in October 2016, Habitat III and its outcomes were requested by the U. N. General Assembly, the United Nations’ most representative body.
 It is the nation states of the General Assembly, too, that defined the conference’s parameters, scope and intended results.

-Habitat III is thus a U. N.-wide initiative, and that’s a very key distinction.
-Further, close observers note that even well before the conference, interest levels throughout the U. N. system and beyond have been notably high, suggesting that Habitat III could see some of the broadest participation ever for a U. N. summit.
+Habitat III was thus a U. N.-wide initiative, and that’s a very key distinction.
+Further, close observers note that even well before the conference, interest levels throughout the U. N. system and beyond were notably high, suggesting that Habitat III could see some of the broadest participation ever for a U. N. summit.

-This process is being closely shepherded by the United Nations’ lead agency on urban development, the Human Settlements Programme, more commonly referred to as UN-Habitat.
-The conference’s secretariat is based at UN-Habitat’s headquarters in Nairobi, and the event’s secretary-general is also the agency’s executive director, Joan Clos.
-Further, one of the key goals of the conference will be to introduce reforms to UN-Habitat’s own mandate in order to position the agency to oversee the development goals that come out of Habitat III.
+This process was closely shepherded by the United Nations’ lead agency on urban development, the Human Settlements Programme, more commonly referred to as UN-Habitat.
+The conference’s secretariat was based at UN-Habitat’s headquarters in Nairobi, and the event’s secretary-general was also the agency’s executive director, Joan Clos.
+Further, one of the key goals of the conference was to introduce reforms to UN-Habitat’s own mandate in order to position the agency to oversee the development goals that come out of Habitat III.

 Quito officially offered to host the Habitat III conference in early 2013, on the initiative of the city’s then-mayor.
 Quito’s bid ultimately went uncontested, and the U. N. General Assembly decided to accept the offer in December 2014.

 Quito has received accolades in the past for being a leader in planning for climate change-related adaptation, while the current government has put housing and quality of life at the centre of its development approach.
 In 1978, Quito was also singled out to receive formal accolade from the United Nations for the city’s success in preserving its historical core.
 Along with Krakow, Poland, it was dubbed an inaugural World Heritage City by UNESCO.